 A pure monopoly exists when a single firm dominates a market for a particular product, such as the dominance that Microsoft has for operating systems or that the government has for particular public services.
 Although monopolies are rarely pure, their primary characteristic is that they are price makers — they can set the price of their product without worrying about any competition.
-This greatly increases the producer surplus for the monopolist and reduces consumer surplus for the buyers of the product.
+This increases the producer surplus for the monopolist at the expense of a lower consumer surplus for the buyers of the product.

 Another characteristic of monopolies is that they do not need to advertise their product to increase market share.
 They generally use public relations and advertising to increase awareness of their products and to maintain a good relationship with their buyers.